-DEVELOPING OUTSTANDING AND MEMORABLE CHARACTERS - JUNE 15th & 16th - Tutor Elaine Ouston
+DEVELOPING OUTSTANDING AND MEMORABLE CHARACTERS - Tutor Elaine Ouston.
+Sunday September 6th

-Developing strong, believable characters that your reader either loves or hates ... depending on your intention, is vital.
+No matter what you're writing, developing strong, believable characters that your reader either loves or hates... depending on your intention... is vital.

 Many writers make the mistake of having characters who are not developed well enough and too similar to each other.
 Humans are not the same; we are all multidimensional beings.
 You must know your character as well as you know yourself.